 Ever look into your baby’s eyes and wonder what’s going on upstairs?
 Well, it may be much more than you think.

 Our babies’ brains develop at an amazing rate—they fully double in size from birth until one.
-And a baby’s brain has around about 1,000 trillion synapses (or a quadrillion, for all you math majors), which is twice as many as a typical adult has.
+And a baby’s brain has around 1,000 trillion synapses (or a quadrillion, for all you math majors), which is twice as many as a typical adult has.

 1. They know when someone’s speaking a different language